 The most common medications used to treat vertigo are antihistamines, benzodiazepines, and phenothiazines.
 Use of either benzodiazepines or phenothiazines for the treatment of vertigo would render the driver medically unqualified.
 Special consideration should be given to the possible sedative side effects of antihistamines.
 The medical examiner should determine if these drugs produce sedation in the individual driver.

 Waiting Period

 Minimum — 2 months asymptomatic with diagnosis of:

 Benign positional vertigo.

 Acute and chronic peripheral vestibulopathy.

-NOTE: If more than one waiting period applies (because of multiple conditions or other comorbid diseases), examine the driver for certification after the completion of the longest waiting period.

 Decision

-NOTE: Any driver with a deficit that requires special evaluation and screening should be recertified annually.